CTO Realty Growth (CTO)

 Share Repurchases

-- CTO Realty Growth approved a new $10 million common stock repurchase program in September 2025, following the completion of a previous $5 million program where approximately $4.3 million of stock was repurchased.
+- In September 2025, CTO Realty Growth completed a $5 million common stock repurchase program, under which approximately $4.3 million of common stock was repurchased.

 Share Issuance